edgedb/easy-edgedb/chapter14/index.md

 ## Time to practice

-1. How would you display just the numbers for all the `Person` objects? e.g. if there are 20 of them, displaying `1, 2, 3..., 18, 19, 20`.
+1. How would you create a global str that tells you whether vampires are currently asleep or awake?

 2. Using a computed backlink, how would you display 1) all the `Place` objects (plus their names) that have an `o` in the name and 2) the names of the people that visited them?